centre-pathogen-genomics/snippy-blog/content/posts/2025-04-09-for-the-people.md

 ```

 This version of snippy-ng has all the of the dependencies pinned via the [pixi.lock](https://github.com/centre-pathogen-genomics/snippy-ng/blob/main/pixi.lock) file.
 Users installing snippy-ng via the install script will have the same versions of all dependencies.

+## Pre-built Environment

+We are using [Pixi](https://pixi.sh/latest/) and [pixi-pack](https://github.com/Quantco/pixi-pack) to create cross-platform self-extracting binaries of the full snippy environment.
+We have developed Github actions that will automatically [pack Pixi environments](https://github.com/Wytamma/pixi-pack-action) and [create a install script](https://github.com/Wytamma/pixi-pack-install-script).
+This will not only solve the installation issues but improve reproducibility.

 ## Github Best Practices